 - Make at least two types of salad dressing and store in jars in the refrigerator.
 Lemon vinaigrette and ranch work well.
 Shake well before you pour it on your greens.

-- Oven bake bacon.
+- Oven baked bacon is better than in the pan.
 Strips of bacon at 400 degrees for 20-30 mins till the oil drains out and you’re left with crispy strips.
 Cool and box.

 - Shred a rotisserie chicken.

 - Wash and marinate chicken pieces in your favourite marinade.
 Store in freezer-safe boxes or zip lock bags and pop them in the freezer.

 - Make one pot of rice and another of quinoa.

 - Boil 8 eggs.
 Don’t shell till you’re ready to eat them.

 - Buy or make your favourite granola, grate and slice cheese.